research-software-reactor/research-software-reactor.github.io/_pages/coc.md

 As such, we do not tolerate behaviour that is disrespectful to our community members or that excludes, intimidates, or causes discomfort to others.
 We do not tolerate discrimination or harassment based on characteristics that include, but are not limited to: gender identity and expression, sexual orientation, disability, physical appearance, body size, citizenship, nationality, ethnic or social origin, pregnancy, familial status, veteran status, genetic information, religion or belief (or lack thereof), membership of a national minority, property, age, education, socio-economic status, technical choices, and experience level.

-Everyone who participates in the The Research Software reactor activities is required to conform to this Code of Conduct.
+Everyone who participates in The Research Software reactor activities is required to conform to this Code of Conduct.
-This Code of Conduct applies to all spaces managed by the The Research Software reactor including, but not limited to, in person focus groups and workshops, and communications online via GitHub.
+This Code of Conduct applies to all spaces managed by The Research Software reactor including, but not limited to, in-person events and networking opportunities, and communications online via GitHub, email and Slack.
-By participating, contributors indicate their acceptance of the procedures by which the The Research Software reactor core development team resolves any Code of Conduct incidents, which may include storage and processing of their personal information.
+By participating, contributors indicate their acceptance of the procedures by which The Research Software reactor core development team resolves any Code of Conduct incidents, which may include storage and processing of their personal information.

 ### 2.1 Expected Behaviour